jguo1002/deep-learning-specialization-coursera/NOTES.md

 **Why RNN has vanishing gradients problems?**

 > An ouput is mainly influenced by values close to its position.
 > It's difficult for an output to be strongly influenced by an input that is very early in the sequence.
-Because it's difficult to backpropagate all the wway to the beginning of the sequence.
+Because it's difficult to backpropagate all the way to the beginning of the sequence.
+>
+> E.g., The cat, which already ate, was full.

 **How to deal with exploding gradients?**
 > Apply gradients clipping.
 Re-scale some gradient vectors when it's bigger than some threshold.